iterative/dvc.org/content/docs/start/model-management/model-cicd.md

 </toggle>

 The next step of the workflow sets up DVC (using a GitHub Action, but this can also be done manually as in the GitLab example below).
+This allows us to run the same `dvc artifacts get` we used [at the start of this chapter](#downloading-models) to download models.

-This allows us to run `dvc artifacts get` in the last step of the workflow to download the correct version of the model which can then be deployed or otherwise used in our CICD.
+Finally, in the last step of the workflow, we use `dvc artifacts get` to download the correct version of the model which can then be deployed or otherwise used in our CICD.

 <toggle>